Category: Iconic Photo Series

 A Self Portrait Documenting Family In the Now

+I commend anyone that gets in front of the camera to begin with.
+Creating an image with 6 people, fully unplanned, that tells the true tale of their world together is a true art form.
 How would you document your family in the now?
-Loving how Katie Myrick made this iconic photo happen, this is August’s Iconic Photo.
+Loving how Katie Myrick made this iconic photo happen, this is August’s […]

 One of the Most Timeless Iconic Photos: First Breaths